XronosSchedulingLtd/scheduleradmindocs/gaps.rst

 "Suspension" which are used to implement the functionality described here.

-You should protect these to Properties by setting up users to control them as detailed in
+You should protect these two Properties by setting up users to control them as detailed in
 :ref:`controls`